 Effective warehouse operations management can increase operational efficiency and reduce costs while boosting customer satisfaction.
 The primary goal of warehouse operations is the efficient utilization of space, labor and equipment while meeting customers’ expectations.
 It’s a straightforward objective, but the path to achieving it is anything but, requiring complex planning and the ability to adapt to ongoing change.

-A strategic warehouse operations plan that defines your warehouse objectives and the procedures, workflows and policies that apply to each warehouse function (dock operations, receiving, storage, picking, packing, shipping, returns, etc.) provides a foundation for successful warehouse operations.
+A strategic warehouse operations plan that defines your warehouse objectives and the procedures, workflows and policies that apply to each warehouse function (dock operations, receiving, storage, order picking, packing, shipping, returns, etc.) provides a foundation for successful warehouse operations.
 It should also include diagrams such as floor plans and documentation of resources such as space, labor and equipment and how each warehouse function utilizes what portion of each of these assets.
 Princeton University’s AAUPWiki describes five essential steps to follow for developing a plan for each warehouse function:

 - Set goals for your warehouse by defining the function you want to implement or the objective you want to achieve.